pavelberanek91/gdtwins/documentation/diagrams/README.md

 TODo

 ## Use cases
-This section describes the main use-cases in our application.
+This section describes the main use-cases in our system.

 ![Use case diagram for GDTwins.](./usecase.drawio.svg)